saiyam911/learning-library/workshops/cloud-native-devops-workshop/EnvSetup.md

-# Here is the setup for Client Image running on compute. #
+# Setup for Client Image running on compute #

 ## Local Git clone ##
 Before trying any demo, repoitory cloning is required, we will use Git client integrated with Eclipse tool.
 Statrt Eclipse using shortcut on desktop.